WICG/element-timing/README.md

 ### Questions

+#### What about Shadow DOM?

+TODO

 #### What about invisible or occluded elements?

 The entry creation might be affected by _visibility_: for instance, elements are not exposed if the style visibility is set to none, or the opacity is 0.
 However, occlusion will not affect entry creation: an entry is seen if the element is there, but hidden by a full-screen pop-up on the page.

+#### What are some differences between text and image observation?

+* Whereas for images it is OK to care only about those which are associated to a resource, for text that is definitely not the case.
+An image not associated to a resource will need to be constructed manually and it is uncommon for such an image to be part of the key content of a website.
+On the other hand, text is relevant regardless of whether it is associated to a webfont or not.
+A webfont only makes it ‘pretty text’.

+* Image rendering steps are different from text rendering steps.
+For images, initial paints may not include all of the image content and may be low quality.
+It is only once we have fully loaded and decoded the image that we can be certain that the content being displayed is meaningful.
+In contrast, any text painted is meaningful because there is no such thing as painting garbled text.
+Text may still have various rendering steps, but that just happens when webfonts take a while to load and the browser uses a fallback font to render text so that the user can access the content earlier.

+* Text is actually simpler when it comes to security and privacy considerations.
+Cross-origin images could reveal a lot of information about users, but text and webfonts embedded in a website do not.
+Therefore, whereas for images we had to consider resources that passed the timing allow check versus resources that did not, for text this distinction is not needed.